vendia/blog/2022-10-6-growth-marketing-tactics.md

 For all the other marketing motions, I recommend making a simple plan with help from outside resources.

 If you can, get some contractors. l liked freelancers over agencies, but to each their own.
-Freelancers tend to have lower upfront costs, undesrtand that you are small, and typically tailor their strategies
+Freelancers tend to have lower upfront costs, undesrtand that you are small, and typically tailor their strategies to your needs.

 ## Example: PR and awareness